atharvax1/Fake-News-Detector/README.md

-# Fake-News-Detector
-📰 Fake News Detector | My First ML Project This is my first machine learning project — a Fake News Detector built using Python and trained in a Jupyter Notebook.
-It classifies news articles as real or fake based on their content using basic NLP and ML techniques.  🔧 Note: The model is still under development.
+# 📰 Fake News Detector - My First Machine Learning Project

+Welcome to my first machine learning project!
+This is a Fake News Detector built using Python and trained in a Jupyter Notebook.
+It uses Natural Language Processing (NLP) techniques to classify news articles as real or fake.

+> ⚠️ Note: This project is a work in progress.
+The current model has a lower accuracy, but I am actively working on improving it with better preprocessing and model tuning.